In the background, to the right, you can see the roof trusses for the

 can also see the remaining footings that the Narcissus had been removed

-from in order to relocate it nearer the road for easier loading onto the trailer.
+from.
+It was relocated nearer the road for easier loading onto the trailer.

 Probably late spring of 1969.
 Donald G. Curry/STM image.